Continuing Education Activity

 Hepatitis D

-Hepatitis D is caused by the hepatitis delta virus (HDV), a single-stranded, circular RNA and a defective virus with an incomplete RNA requiring the assistance of the Hepatitis B virus, specifically hepatitis B surface antigen (HBsAg), to be infectious.[9]
+Hepatitis D (HDV) is caused by the hepatitis delta virus, a single-stranded, circular RNA, and a defective virus with an incomplete RNA requiring the assistance of the HBV, specifically HBV surface antigen (HBsAg), to be infectious.[9]
+HDV is transmitted chiefly through the same route as HBV.
+The parenteral mode is the primary transmission mode, and vertical transmission during pregnancy is rare.
+Coinfection of HDV and HBV leads to severe acute infection.
+Superinfection of the HDV on chronic HBV leads to higher progression to chronic HDV.

 Hepatitis E